project-sunbird/project-sunbird.github.io/pages/features-documentation/concept_selector.md

 ---

 ## Overview

-To ensure that the content achieves the learning objective it is important to check and reaffirm the learner’s progress at different points in the study material.
+The concept selector ensure that the content is establishes correct channel in the conceptulization structure.

 <table>
   <tr>